 Conditional Acceptance - The applicant's demeanor or life situation is in transition and in the process for positive spiritual growth.
-Academic and Student Life limitations may also be enforced (such as the number of courses initially attempted at entrance or accountability counseling) to encourage student success at every level.
+Academic limitations may also be enforced (such as limiting the number of courses initially attempted at entrance).
+A reduced course load is for academic accountability for college-level study skills growth.
+Required spiritual or social counseling may also be required to further encourage student success at every level.